 You aren’t ready to scale your business until everything is going smoothly and you are consistently getting more work and/ or customers than you can handle with your current operation.
 You aren’t ready to scale your business if you can’t get the capital you need to finance at least the first stage of the expansion.
 And you aren’t ready to scale your business if your current suppliers and business partners cannot handle the increased demand.

-Before you decide to take the plunge, develop a realistic expansion strategy and business plan.
+Before you go for it, develop a realistic expansion strategy and business plan.
 Take your time and do it right.
 Don’t assume everything will go smoothly, because it probably won’t.

 Do you really want to scale your business?